ras44/uplifteval/README.md

 ## Examples
+Please see the [vignettes](https://github.com/ras44/uplifteval/tree/master/vignettes) for examples of each uplift plot option.

 Below is an example using the grf package to estimate uplift via a causal forest.
 We then plot the results using three methods: the uplift package, the port of the pylift plot, and an alternative uplift plot.
 ```
 set.seed(123)